Is Your LLM Secretly a World Model of the Internet? Model-Based Planning for Web Agents: Introduction

 \section{Introduction}

-Planning~\citep{mattar2022planning}---the strategic search for optimal action sequences to achieve goals from initial states---has been fundamental to artificial intelligence since its inception, driving remarkable breakthroughs including superhuman performance in games like Go~\citep{feng2023alphazero, silver2016mastering}.
-Recent advances have demonstrated that integrating large language models (LLMs) with advanced planning algorithms (\eg, \citet{tot, world, gu-etal-2023-dont, wang2024planning, feng2023alphazero, brown2024large}) substantially enhances their performance on complex reasoning tasks beyond chain-of-thought (CoT)~\citep{cot} approaches, with OpenAI's o1~\citep{o1} serving as a prominent example.
-These methods effectively scale inference-time compute and enable LLMs to explore multiple potential solution paths, which ultimately lead to more accurate outcomes.

-Alongside these developments, research into generalist web agents capable of planning and executing a sequence of actions to complete complex tasks across diverse websites has garnered significant interest~\citep{mind2web,zhou2023webarena,zheng2024seeact,koh2024visualwebarena}, partly due to the web's potential as a complex yet realistic environment for driving agent research and development.
-However, applying existing planning algorithms to the online web environment presents formidable challenges.
-Chief among these challenges are the inherent \textit{safety risks} associated with live website interactions~\citep{liao2024eia}, such as inadvertently submitting forms with sensitive information or triggering unintended transactions.
-These risks become even more pronounced when employing tree search algorithms~\citep{koh2024tree, putta2024agent}, as their exhaustive exploration can expose the agent to hidden vulnerabilities and unforeseen scenarios.
-Additionally, many online actions, such as confirming a purchase or sending an email, are \textit{irreversible}, which further makes \textit{backtracking}---a crucial component of planning algorithms---highly challenging, if not infeasible.
+Planning~\citep{mattar2022planning}---deciding on optimal action sequences to achieve goals---has been fundamental to artificial intelligence since its inception.
+Research into generalist web agents capable of planning and executing a sequence of actions to complete complex tasks across diverse websites has gained significant interest~\citep{mind2web,zhou2023webarena,zheng2024seeact,koh2024visualwebarena}, partly due to the web's potential as a complex yet realistic environment for driving agent research and development.
+However, applying existing planning algorithms~\citep[\textit{inter alia}]{tot, world, gu-etal-2023-dont, wang2024planning, feng2023alphazero, brown2024large} to the online web environment presents formidable challenges.
+Real-world environments such as the web are rife with state-changing and irreversible actions---for example, a single website like Amazon.com can involve numerous such actions, including submitting an order, creating an account, changing privacy settings, among many others---making \textit{backtracking}, a cornerstone of search-based planning~\citep{koh2024tree, putta2024agent}, highly challenging, if not infeasible.
+The latency from excessive exploration in test-time search also hurts \textit{efficiency} and compromises user experience.